webventurer/landing-nextjs/docs/frontend-architecture-document.md

 - Use `.module.scss` extension for CSS Modules + SCSS
 - Define variables at the top of each stylesheet
-- Create mixins for reusable style patterns
+- Use base classes with modifier patterns instead of mixins for shared styles
+- Apply camelCase naming for CSS classes to match TypeScript property access
-- Use nesting with `&` for pseudo-selectors and states
+- Use nesting with `&` for pseudo-selectors, modifiers, and child elements
 - Import as: `import styles from './Component.module.scss'`
+- Use `clsx` for dynamic class name construction

 #### 3. Content Integration